Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 The Ratchet

 The middle piece determining your Beyblade’s height.
-Lower Ratchets (like 3-60) help attack types get under opponents, while taller options offer different strategic advantages.
+Lower Ratchets (like 3-60) help attack types get under opponents, while taller options (like 3-80) offer different strategic advantages.
+The number before the dash indicates how many “sides” the Ratchet has, which affects balance and burst resistance.

 The Bit